by Regina Cutter Edwards

 How do Butterfly Chrysalises Overwinter?

-Many butterflies, such as swallowtails, some whites, and sulphurs overwinter in the pupa stage.
-They are usually the species that feed on woody host plants and the chrysalises have a silk harness that is attached in the middle of the chrysalis to the twig.
+Many butterflies, such as swallowtails, some whites, and sulphurs, overwinter in the pupa stage.
+They are usually the species that feed on woody host plants, and the chrysalises have a silk harness that is attached in the middle of the chrysalis to the twig.
 This extra silk thread is for additional support from the winter winds.
-It is also not uncommon to find a chrysalis underneath leaf litter in the spring, so be careful when cleaning out the flower beds in the spring.
+It is also common to find a chrysalis underneath leaf litter, so be careful when cleaning the flower beds in the spring.

 How do Butterfly Caterpillars Overwinter

-Some butterflies can make it through winter while they are in the larval stage.
+Some butterflies can make it through winter while in the larval stage.l stage.
 The Viceroy butterfly, for example, will overwinter in a curled-up leaf of the host plant.
-The caterpillar enters diapause and the body functions slow down and the caterpillar ceases to eat until favorable environmental conditions return.
+The caterpillar enters diapause, and the body functions slow down, and the caterpillar ceases to eat until favorable environmental conditions return.
 The Baltimore Checkerspot is another butterfly that overwinters as a caterpillar; it hibernates at the base of plants in leaf litter.

 What Happens to Butterfly Eggs in the Winter?

 The Banded Hairstreak is one type of butterfly that overwinters as an egg.
-The eggs are laid on the leaves of their host plants (i.e. Hickory, Walnut, or Oak) and will hatch in the spring.
-The Poling’s Hairstreak is a butterfly that lays eggs singly on twigs and they overwinter.
+The eggs are laid on the leaves of their host plants (i.e., Hickory, Walnut, or Oak) and will hatch in the spring.
+The Poling’s Hairstreak is a butterfly that lays eggs singly on twigs and overwinters.
 The Karner Blue butterfly is another butterfly that overwinters as an egg.
-There really are not many butterflies that go through winter as an egg but it does occur.
+Not many butterflies that go through winter as an egg but it does happen.

 Life Cycle of Butterflies

-The life cycle of butterflies is amazing, and butterflies have the ability to successfully survive winter in all stages of their life.
-In winter, when you are walking outside in the cold, think of the lovely butterflies hibernating nearby and are waiting for the warm weather.
-It will give you another wonderful reason to look forward to spring.
+The life cycle of butterflies is fantastic, and butterflies have the ability to survive winter in all stages of their life.
+In winter, when you are walking outside in the cold, think of the lovely butterflies hibernating nearby and waiting for the warm weather.
+It will give you another great reason to look forward to spring.